Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 {{< qed >}}

-Furthermore, the product of connected spaces is connected as well.
+Furthermore, any product of connected spaces is connected as well.
 Every quotient of a connected space is also connected.
 Both proofs are quite simple and work by assuming disconnectedness and then finding a contradiction with the connectivity of the original spaces.

 Connectivity can be used to prove some spaces aren't homeomorphic.
 The classical example is that of $\ro$ and $\ro^n,$ for $n>1.$ For, if you take the origin away from the line, you get a disconnected space with two components: $(-\infty,0)$ and $(0,\infty).$ But if you do the same for any other $\ro^n,$ $n>1,$ you still get a connected space.
 Thus these two can't be homeomorphic.
 You can use a similar trick to prove that branched spaces aren't manifolds.